facebook/react-native-website/docs/the-new-architecture/pillars-turbomodule.md

 - The `TurboModule` type, which defines the base interface for all TurboModules
 - The `TurboModuleRegistry` JavaScript module, which contains functions for loading TurboModules

-The second section of the file contains the interface specification for the TurboMOdule.
+The second section of the file contains the interface specification for the TurboModule.
 In this case, the interface defines the `add` function which takes two numbers and returns a promise that resolves to a number.
+This interface type **must** be named `Spec` for a TurboModule.

 Finally, we invoke `TurboModuleRegistry.get`, passing the module's name, which will load the TurboModule if it's available.